Non-normal Dynamics on Non-reciprocal Networks: Reactivity and Effective Dimensionality in Neural Circuits: Results

-We observe that, in the new coordinate system, the Jacobian associated with the linear dynamics takes an upper triangular form.
-This change of basis, originally proposed in \cite{Benayoun2010} for symmetry considerations in the decoupled system, effectively implements the Schur transformation of the Jacobian of \ref{Eq.prima}, ensuring its upper triangular structure in the new variables.
+Note that, in the new coordinate system, the Jacobian associated with the linearized dynamics assumes an upper-triangular form.
+This change of basis, originally proposed in \cite{Benayoun2010} for symmetry considerations in the decoupled system, effectively implements the Schur transformation of the Jacobian of Eq.~\eqref{Eq.prima}, guaranteeing its upper-triangular structure in the transformed variables.

+The Jacobian matrices are computed for generic fixed points, as our goal is to derive measures of non-normality applicable across regimes.